domdomegg/serverless-example-send-email-with-ses-offline/README.md

 # AWS SES for sending emails with offline support

-Sending emails on a schedule with AWS EventBridge, AWS Lambda, AWS SES with offline support
+Sending emails on a schedule with AWS EventBridge, AWS Lambda, AWS SES with offline support using the [Serverless](https://www.serverless.com/) framework.

 ## How it works